About McCrea Cellars

-A modest beginning with Grenache in 1989 has grown to a full complement of ten Rhône varietals.
+A modest beginning with Grenache in 1989 grew to a full complement of ten Rhône varietals.

-From there we source Syrah, Grenache & Mourvèdre and small amounts of Counoise and Cinsault.
+From there we sourced Syrah, Grenache & Mourvèdre and small amounts of Counoise and Cinsault.

 The State's volcanic, glacial soils, combined with the arid, desert climate provide an ideal setting for complex, fruit-driven wines.
 We're very proud to have been at the forefront of this remarkable adventure.